gauriiiiiiiiiiii/SemanticShelf/Technical_Doc.md

 Persistence recommendations:
 - Mount/persist `vector_db/chroma_db` to avoid re-embedding every restart.
-- Persist `data/` if dataset may be updated externally.
+- Persist `data/` if the dataset may be updated externally.

 Cold-start considerations:
-- First startup may download model and build index, which is expected.
+- First startup may download the model and build the index.
 - Subsequent startups are faster when model cache and vector DB are persisted.

 ## 8. Environment Configuration